["plan"]

 French 75 Cocktail

-If a gin Prosecco Christmas cocktail sounds like your kind of drink, may we please introduce you to the iconic French 75?
-Named for a field gun used in WWII, this pretty cocktail has a fair amount of kick but goes down a treat.
-It combines Bulldog Gin, Prosecco, fresh lemon juice, and simple syrup to create a tasty Prohibition-era drink that never seems to go out of style.
+If a gin Prosecco Christmas cocktail sounds like your kind of drink, may we introduce you to the iconic French 75?
+Named for a field gun used in WWII, this pretty cocktail has a good kick but goes down easy.
+It combines Bulldog Gin (opens in new window), Prosecco (opens in new window), fresh lemon juice, and simple syrup to create a tasty Prohibition-era drink that never seems to go out of style.

-Roaring 20s inspo: 12 Prohibition-Era Cocktail Recipes from the Roaring Twenties
+Retro inspo: Prohibition-Era Cocktail Recipes from the Roaring Twenties

 2. Cranberry Gin